κ free light chain quantitation in urine; λ free light chain quantitation in urine; calculated κ/λ light chains ratio in urine

 • κ:λ free light chain ratio: 1.83–14.26

 Immunoglobulin molecules consist of two identical heavy chains (α, δ, ε, γ, or μ) which define the immunoglobulin class and two identical light chains (κ or λ).
 Each light chain is covalently linked to a heavy chain and the two heavy chains are linked covalently at the hinge region.
-In healthy individuals, the majority of light chains in serum exists in this form, bound to heavy chain; however, low levels of free light chain (FLC) are found in serum of normal individuals due to the overproduction and secretion of FLC by the plasma cells.
+In healthy individuals, the majority of light chains in serum exists in this form, bound to heavy chain; however, low levels of FLC are found in serum of normal individuals due to the overproduction and secretion of FLC by the plasma cells.
 While the molecular weight of both light chains is approximately 22.5 kilodaltons, in serum, κ free light chain (κ-FLC) exists primarily as a monomer and λ free light chain (λ-FLC) as a covalently-linked dimer with a molecular weight of approximately 45 kilodaltons.
 This will lead to a differential glomerular filtration rate for κ-FLC and λ-FLC and may explain the observed ratio of κ-FLC to λ-FLC of 0.625 in serum compared to the ratio of bound κ to λ of 2.0.

 The laboratory will perform FLC analysis on urine, but a serum sample is preferred for many reasons.
 Analogous to glucose metabolism, FLC spill into the urine only after the tubular reabsorptive capacity is exceeded.
 Thus, the serum FLC ratio has been shown to be abnormal in patients with monoclonal gammopathy despite normal urine FLC ratios or normal urine immunofixation.
 Serum tests are also more sensitive for the detection of residual monoclonal FLC after treatment and for the early detection of monoclonal FLC after relapse in patients with monoclonal gammopathy.